telerik/winforms-docs/controls/panels-and-labels/panel/properties.md

 |__DefaultSize__|Gets the default size of the control.|
 |__CausesValidation__|Gets or sets a value indicating whether the control causes validation to be performed on any controls that require validation when it receives focus.|

+>note Since **R1 2019** the RadPanel.**Text** property is empty.
+If you already have a serialized text, it will be stored in the designer file and shown when running the application.
+However, for any new **RadPanel** controls added to the form, no text will be displayed.

 # See Also